wazuh/wazuh-documentation/source/installation-guide/installing-wazuh-agent/macos/wazuh_agent_package_macos.rst

 Install Wazuh agent on macOS from package
 =========================================

-The macOS agent can be downloaded from :doc:`packages list<../../packages-list/index>`.
+The macOS agent can be downloaded from :ref:`packages list<packages>`.
 You can install it by using the command line or following the GUI steps:

   a) Using the command line, you can choose installation or deployment: